Supreme Court seems poised to further undercut the Voting Rights Act

 Justice Brett Kavanaugh, who cast the decisive fifth vote in a similar case from Alabama two years ago, reiterated his view that there should be an end point to racial remedies like this one.

-"This court's cases in a variety of contexts have said that race-based remedies are permissable for a period of time … but they should not be indefinite," he said on Wednesday.
+"This court's cases in a variety of contexts have said that race-based remedies are permissible for a period of time … but they should not be indefinite," he said on Wednesday.

 But Nelson replied that while many provisions of the voting rights law did have time limits, Congress deliberately refused to put a time limit on this provision.
 What's more, she said, the non-discrimination element of the Fifteenth Amendment to the Constitution, which gives Congress the power to enforce the right to vote, also has no time limit.